brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 The wording direction chosen was to make the minimal changes possible.

-To that end:
+To that end, we must:

-  - we must define what the explicit object parameter is (in a new [dcl.fct]p8).
+  - **define** what the explicit object parameter is (in a new [dcl.fct]{.sref}/8).
-  - we must insert it into the syntax of the function declarations ([dcl.fct]p3).
+  - insert it into the **syntax** of the function declarations ([dcl.fct]{.sref}/3).
-  - we must limit it to member functions ([dcl.fct]p8).
+  - **limit** it to member functions ([dcl.fct]{.sref}/8).
-  - we must specify the behaviour of the bodies of such functions; since the body behaves identically to static member functions, we will just define them as such ([dcl.fct]p8).
+  - specify the **behaviour** of the bodies of such functions; since the body behaves identically to static member functions, we define them as such ([dcl.fct]{.sref}/8).
-  - we must specify the matching behaviour of such a parameter; we do it for any function with such a parameter in [over.match.funcs]p3.
+  - specify the **matching** and **call behaviour** of such a parameter; we do it for any function with such a parameter in [over.match.funcs]{.sref}/3.
 We do not want to break lookup, so we leave the implicit object parameter alone -- we merely add an additional argument where the declaration requested it.
 We cannot say that it's the first parameter, since that place is already taken by the implicit object parameter.
+  - Since certain **operators** currently cannot be declared as static functions, we add the ability to declare them static in this particular way, and leave the current prohibition against directly declaring them static alone.

 ## Changes to [dcl.fct]

-In paragraph 3, insert the _explicit-object-parameter-declaration_ into the syntax for the _parameter-declaration-clause_:
+In [dcl.fct]{.sref}/3, insert the _explicit-object-parameter-declaration_ into the syntax for the _parameter-declaration-clause_:

 >| _parameter-declaration-clause_:
 >|    [_explicit-object-parameter-declaration_ `,`~_opt_~]{.add} _parameter-declaration-list_~opt~ `...`~_opt_~